axeltechtips/SiPyWeb/README.md

 then go to localhost:8000 (port is changeable)

+& yes, it of course supports sites with css aswell!

 ---

  # to put your own file simply remove the included html document, and replace it with your own!